-Veal Farmers of Ontario is closely monitoring global developments related to the pandemic, and will post updates here as they are made available.
+Veal Farmers of Ontario (VFO) is closely monitoring global developments related to the pandemic, and will post updates here as they are made available.
 In addition, any significant developments related to the veal sector will be shared via e-mail and social media.

 Agriculture and Agri-Food Canada

-Agriculture and Agri-Food Canada (AAFC) has launched a new page to share information related to the COVID-19 situation; it contains a specific link for industry with Questions and Answers to particular issues, as well as a series of related links at the bottom of the page.
+Agriculture and Agri-Food Canada (AAFC) has launched a page to share information related to the COVID-19 situation; it contains a specific link for industry with Questions and Answers to particular issues, as well as a series of related links at the bottom of the page.

 Canadian Agricultural Human Resources Council